kburkhardt3/GravTracker/README.md

 # GravTracker
-Monitoring the progress of fermentation by continuous mass measurement.
+Monitoring the progress of fermentation with continuous mass measurement.